 For starters, get used to selling services, not just products, and make sure you’re actually making money off those services.
 As O’Neil put it, if you’re unable to accomplish that at this point, you’re doing something very wrong.

-This requires a strong ability to sell through the cloud, which in itself demands proactive partnerships, oftentimes with competitors, and a complete redesign of how sales teams function and compensate its staff.
+It requires a strong ability to sell through the cloud, which in itself demands proactive partnerships, oftentimes with competitors, and a complete redesign of how sales teams function and are compensated.

 “In the U.S., these activities are far more common than it is in Canada,” said O’Neil.
 “If you have an increasingly complex solution for a customer’s digital transformation project, you need the ability to work with others.
 One stop shop solutions won’t cut it.”